Symfomany/cinhetic/README.md

 * Visibility on Movies and cover action in homepage
 * Pagination for results with "KNPPaginatorBundles"
 * Datas Fixtures with "Doctrine Fixtures"
-* Upload File Image in Movie with Imagine library for thumb
+* Upload File Image in Movies/Actors/Directors with Imagine library for thumb
 * Homepage with custom template by Bootsrapp Twitter
 * Form & Repositories in services
 * Add authentification & firewall administration for user connected with "FOSUserBundle"